evanfp582/homebase/README.md

 - [X] Make thumbnails of each large image
 - [X] Be able to view all image names and thumbnails at once
 - [ ] Once thumbnail is selected, that is when the full size image is loaded
 - [ ] Search through images???
 Not sure what I even want to search by
+- [ ] Maybe I ought to do some actual design now to make it look less ugly perhaps I should sketch out a design that I like